Repetitive cluster-tilted algebras: Introduction

 0.2in

-Now cluster-tilted algebras and cluster categories provide an algebraic understanding of combinatorics of cluster algebras defined and studied by Fomin and Zelevinsky in [FZ].
-In this connection, the indecomposable exceptional objects in cluster categories correspond to the cluster variables, and cluster tilting objects(= maximal 1-orthogonal subcategories [I1, I2]) to clusters of corresponding cluster algebras, see [CK1, CK2].
-Moreover by [KR] or [KZ], cluster-tilted algebras provide a class of Gorenstein algebras of Gorenstein dimension $1$, which is important in representation theory of algebras [Rin2].
+Now cluster-tilted algebras and cluster categories provide an algebraic understanding of combinatorics of cluster algebras defined and studied by Fomin and Zelevinsky in \cite{fz}.
+In this connection, the indecomposable exceptional objects in cluster categories correspond to the cluster variables, and cluster tilting objects (maximal 1-orthogonal subcategories \cite{i1, i2}) correspond to clusters in the corresponding cluster algebras, see \cite{ck1, ck2}.
+Moreover by \cite{k} or \cite{kz}, cluster-tilted algebras provide a class of Gorenstein algebras of Gorenstein dimension $1$, which is important in representation theory of algebras \cite{r1}.

 0.2in